-We are looking for experienced data science professionals to mentor 2017 Summer FL-DSSG Fellows.
-Please read the FAQs before submitting your application.2017 Sherpa Application
+We are looking for experienced data science professionals to mentor 2022 Summer FL-DSSG Interns.
+Please read the FAQs before submitting your application.2023 Sherpa Application

-FL-DSSG sherpa application is developed based on DSSG at Chicago, Atlanta, and Washington.
+FL-DSSG sherpa application is developed based on DSSG programs at Chicago and Washington.

 The ability to affect change and do good in one’s community increasingly depends on having the right information at the right time to make the right decisions about things that are most important.
 Often, the information available to meet these needs are not well organized, not well understood, and not packaged in a way that helps those working in the community do their best.

 Data Science for Social Good projects connect community expertise, data processing methods, computing power, and effective data visualization to help community organizations make data-based decisions to deal with wicked problems.

 The FL-DSSG Program is a summer internship program that will match data science expertise with real-world problems.
 The FL-DSSG program will work with community organizations who are trying to affect change in their communities and who have data management, analysis, and display projects that have the potential to shift understanding around a community issue, influence planning, revise practices, or see efforts in supporting community initiatives more focused or renewed.